aws-samples/aws-groundstation-wbdigif-snpp/README.md

 # Deployment guidelines

-The repository contains artefacts, necessary to deploy the solution, described in AWS Blog post "Adoption of AWS Ground Station Wideband DigIF with Amphinicy Blink SDR".
+The repository contains artefacts, necessary to deploy the solution, described in AWS Blog post "Building high-throughput satellite data downlink architectures with AWS Ground Station WideBand DigIF and Amphinicy Blink SDR".

 Below you can see an architecture of the solution: